cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/planning/search/_index.md

 ![cost-definition](images/cost-definition.png#center)
 *An example search area with action-cost function where left turns are penalized compared to right.This is common penalization in path planning for delivery vehicles.*

 The alternative map representation is _topological_ where the environment is represented as a graph where nodes indicated significant grounded features and edges denote topological relationships (position, orientation, proximity etc.).
 The sometimes confusing part is that irrespectively of metric or topological representations, the _forward search_ methods we look in this chapter all function on _graphs_ given an initial state $s_I$ and the goal state $s_G$ that is reached after potentially a finite number of actions (if a solution exist).
+The following pseudo-code is from [Steven LaValle's book - Chapter 2](http://planning.cs.uiuc.edu/)

 <pre id="forward-search" style="display:hidden;">
     \begin{algorithm}